Franck-dev-hub/holberton-hackathon-frejus-25/README.md

 ## 💡 How to Use
 Explore the website to:
 - Learn more about Holberton life
 - Find helpful resources
 - Connect with the student community

-## 📁 Project Structure

 ## 👥 Authors
     - 👤 [Franck S.](https://github.com/Franck-dev-hub)